SukkoPera/OpenKickstartSwitcherCDTV/README.md

 The two resistor arrays are not always needed.
 You might get away without them, depending on the particular EPROM you are using: I have several EPROMs of the same model (but different production batches), and some need the resistors while others don't, so the only way to find out is actual testing.
 If you decide to install them, they must be of the *bussed* type and the recommended value is 4.7k.
 Be aware that these parts are polarized and must be installed with the right orientation!

-### EPROM Programming and Switch Wiring
+### EPROM Selection and Switch Wiring
 The adapter can be used with either 27C800 or 27C160 EPROMs.
-I recommend using -100F1 EPROMs by ST, but access time is not critical: use 100ns or faster EPROMs if you can, but anything up to 150ns should work reliably.
+I recommend using *-100F1* EPROMs by ST, but access time is not critical: use 100ns or faster EPROMs if you can, but anything up to 150ns should work reliably.

 #### 27C800
 With a 27C800 EPROM, the adapter supports 2x256 KB Kickstart images (i.e.: up to version 1.3) and 1x512 KB image (version 2 and later).